BJS-kr/Records/README.md

-# WIL
+# Bloodtrail!
-What I've learned weekly
+timid hints of what I've been thorough